hathitrust/babel/whoami/README.md

 ## About The Project

-This section should clealy outline what the goal of this project is.
-Here, one can talk about the intention, the problem, and how this is the solution.

 This is a utility CGI to which we can point users who are attempting to diagnose access issues.
+It prints a list of relevant `ENV` values and cookies for submission to HathiTrust technical staff.
 A Jira ticket can be appended to the URL and `whoami` will automatically submit an internal comment on that ticket.